Kim--Vu's sandwich conjecture is true for $d \gg \log^4 n$: Introduction

 \section{Introduction}

-The binomial random graphs, introduced by Erd\H{o}s and R\'{e}nyi~\cite{erdHos1959,erdHos1960} around 1960, are the most well known, and the best studied ones among various random graph models.
-In the binomial random graph $\G(n,p)$, the vertex set is $[n]$, and between each pair of vertices, an edge is present independently with probability $p$.
-On the other hand, the random regular graphs $\G(n,d)$, or more generally $\G(n,\bfd)$, the uniformly random graph with degree sequence $\bfd$, are receiving extensive attention.
-In the studies of random regular graphs, it was noticed that $\G(n,d)$ shares many properties as $\G(n,p)$ where $p\approx d/n\gg \log n/n$.
-For instance, asymptotically, they have the same chromatic number (known for several ranges of $d$), the same diameter, the same independence number, and the same order on the spectral gap.
-This motivated the following sandwich conjecture, proposed by Kim and Vu~\cite{kim2004} in 2004.
+The binomial random graphs, introduced by Erd\H{o}s and R\'{e}nyi~\cite{ER,ER2} around 1960, are the best known and most thoroughly studied among random graph models.
+In the binomial random graph $\G(n,p)$, the vertex set is $[n]=\{1,2,\ldots,n\}$, and between each pair of vertices an edge is present independently with probability $p$.
+More recently, the random regular graph $\G(n,d)$, and more generally $\G(n,\bfd)$, the uniformly random graph with degree sequence $\bfd=(d_1,\ldots,d_n)$, have received much attention.
+In studies of random regular graphs, it was noticed that $\G(n,d)$ shares many properties with $\G(n,p)$ when $d\gg \log n$, where $p\approx d/n$.
+For instance, asymptotically, they have the same chromatic number, the same diameter, the same independence number, and the same order of the spectral gap.
+This motivated the following sandwich conjecture, proposed by Kim and Vu~\cite{KimVu} in 2004.